Tests done on sk_17p2a

 The smaller are added to the primary table.

-The second group of tests is to see what happens in various parts of the solution grids catalog.
+Statistics are collected in batches to see what happens in various parts of the solution grids catalog.

 I took some first index 0,10,100,200,400.
 The number of XY grows with the index and the average number of bands 3 falls.

-For each band 1, I took the first 10 bands 2. processing band 400, I could not reach 10 bands with the limit settled for the band 2 search. (only 5 bands in the enumeration test).
+For each band 1, I took the first 10 bands 2.
+Processing band 400, I could not reach 10 bands with the limit settled for the band 2 search. (only 5 bands in the enumeration test).
 This means also that the run time for this lot is not representative of the band processing.
 With an index over 305, we have a catalog generator penalty of some minutes per band 1.

 The average count of bands 3 in more or less in line with the enumeration average, but the distribution is not steady.
 With only 10 bands, we have significant deviations